Better late, then? The hardness of choosing delays to meet passenger demands in temporal graphs: Tractability Results

 \begin{restatable}[$\ast$]{claim}{integralLPClaim} The LP is integral.
 Meaning: at least one optimal solution of the LP assigns integers to all of its unknown variables.
 Moreover, an integral solution may be recovered from a non-integral solution in polynomial time. \end{restatable}

 Since linear programs are solvable in polynomial time \cite{karmarkay1984linearprog}, we may first solve the LP and then (if the solution is not already integral) apply Claim \ref{clm:integral-lp} to recover an integral solution.
 We note here that a modification of Kahn's algorithm \cite{kahn_topological_1962} for topological sorting may be used to compute a solution to this particular LP directly and more efficiently.
-However, since that approach is rather technical and the present paper is already lengthy, we have decided to omit it.
+A detailed proof would be quite technical and incongruous with the rest of the paper, so has been omitted.

-An integral solution to this LP fully specifies a delaying $\lambda'$ satisfying the \textsc{Path DB} instance.
-Note that: $\lambda'$ is indeed a delaying of $\lambda$ (due to \cref{eq:delay}); enables strict temporal paths along each path specified in $D$ (due to \cref{eq:strict-path}); and that each of these paths reaches the destination vertex by the arrival time prescribed (due to \cref{eq:arrival}).
-Conversely, it should be clear that any delaying $\lambda'$ satisfying the \textsc{Path DB} instance specifies a (not necessarily optimal) solution to the LP.
-In fact, the LP allows us not only to \emph{decide} \textsc{Path DB}, but more strongly to solve its optimization variant. \end{proof}
+An integral solution to this LP fully specifies a delaying $\lambda'$ satisfying the ($\delta$-)\textsc{Path DB} instance.
+Note that: $\lambda'$ is indeed a ($\delta$-)delaying of $\lambda$ (due to \cref{eq:delay,eq:delta-delay}); enables strict temporal paths along each path specified in $D$ (due to \cref{eq:strict-path}); and that each of these paths reaches the destination vertex by the arrival time prescribed (due to \cref{eq:arrival}).
+Conversely, it should be clear that any delaying $\lambda'$ satisfying the ($\delta$-)\textsc{Path DB} instance specifies a (not necessarily optimal) solution to the LP.
+In fact, the LP allows us not only to \emph{decide} ($\delta$-)\textsc{Path DB}, but more strongly to solve its optimization variant. \end{proof}

 Since trees are characterized by any pair $(u,v)$ being connected by a unique (static) path, we obtain the following corollary: